 - Dedicated S-NSSAI/DNN is used to differentiate the traffic of collected UE data from the UE regular traffic per PDU Session level.

 - The UE establishes a new PDU Session, or modifies an existing PDU Session which has been established for UE data transfer, to transfer the standardized UE data, based on URSP rules.

+- Repository functionality is used to store the collected UE data in the core network.

 End of Changes